1979 Florida State Seminoles football team: Memphis State

-at Florida
+At Florida

 Florida hosted Florida State at Florida Field in a regionally televised contest on ABC-TV.
 A debatable ruling on an interception by FSU’s Walter Carter led to a Bill Capece field goal that gave the Seminoles a 20-10 lead in the fourth quarter.
 The game had been tied 10-10 early in the final period.
 Mark Lyles’ two fourth quarter touchdowns however, would be just what the Seminoles needed as FSU completed a perfect regular season.
 Lyles rushed for 151 yards while teammate Michael Whiting added 123 yards on the ground.
 Defensively, Florida State forced six turnovers for their third straight victory over rival Florida.
 The Noles went on to a 27-16 victory.

-Orange Bowl
+Oklahoma—Orange Bowl

 Mike Whiting gave the Seminoles a lead with his touchdown run, but that was their only score of the night.
 A fumbled field goal snap, three turnovers, over 100 yards of rushing by quarterback J. C. Watts and halfback Billy Sims, and 24 unanswered points by Oklahoma doomed the Seminoles.
 It all started with a Watts run for a touchdown in the second quarter to tie the game at seven.
 After the kickoff, the Seminoles turned the ball over on an interception, giving the ball back to Oklahoma.
 Stanley Wilson then scored a touchdown run to make it 14–7.
 Mike Keeling added a field goal late in the quarter to give the Sooners a 17–7 lead at halftime.
 The second half scoring was limited to one Oklahoma touchdown from 22 yards out in the fourth quarter; Watts ran for twelve yards before pitching the ball to Sims, who took it the rest of the way for a 24–7 lead, the final score.
 The Sooners ran for 411 yards on 59 carries, an average of nearly seven yards per attempt, while having twice as many total yards as the Seminoles.